 JOIN DATE: 2016

-David adds a global perspective to Willow Creek’s client experience.
-He has worked as a financial planner and client advisor to Marin County and San Francisco individuals and families for the past 11 years.
-Before that, David lived in Hong Kong for 10 years, where he was a senior investment manager and research analyst for one of Southeast Asia’s leading family groups.
+I am proud to add a global perspective to Willow Creek’s client experience.
+I have worked as a financial planner and client advisor to individuals and families in Marin County and San Francisco for the past 11 years.
+Before that, I lived in Hong Kong for 10 years, where I was a senior investment manager and research analyst for one of Southeast Asia’s leading family groups.

-David also has been a member of Arthur Anderson’s Economic & Financial Consulting Services Group, and has taught graduate level financial planning courses at Golden Gate University.
-He has a bachelor’s degree in American History from Hamilton College.
-He is a CERTIFIED FINANCIAL PLANNER™ professional, and a member of the Financial Planners Association.
+I have also been a member of Arthur Anderson’s Economic & Financial Consulting Services Group, and have taught graduate level financial planning courses at Golden Gate University.

-ON A PERSONAL NOTE: David lives in Marin County’s Mill Valley with his wife and two children.
-He is a uniformed leader for the Boy Scouts of America, is on the board for the Mill Valley Little League and has helped coach his daughter’s softball team.
-He is also an avid skier and mountain biker, and loves to run the Marin trails.
+ON A PERSONAL NOTE: I live in Marin County’s Mill Valley with my wife and two children.
+I am a uniformed leader for the Boy Scouts of America, am on the board for the Mill Valley Little League, and have helped coach my daughter’s softball team.
+I am also an avid skier and mountain biker, and I love to run the Marin trails.